 Circuit Breaker

-Circuit breakers react to failures by temporarily disabling execution as a way of preventing system overload.
+Circuit breakers are load limiters that temporarily disable execution when failures occur.
 Failsafe-go supports two types of circuit breakers: count based and time based.
 Count based circuit breakers operate by tracking recent execution results up to a certain limit.
 Time based circuit breakers operate by tracking any number of execution results that occur within a time period.

 Usage